benslaiman-ai/scci-edge-ai-orchestrator/README.md

 The goal is not to maximize hardware usage.

-The goal is to use the appropriate resource for each task.
+The goal is to use the appropriate resource at the appropriate time.

 ---